Tasty Recipes for the Home Cook

 4. Check for the consistency of the batter.
 To do so, scoop up a generous clump using a small spatula.
 Tip the spatula to allow the batter to fall freely.
 Parts of it should slowly slide off in a sheet or a sticky clump (image below).
 Cereal Waffle Cones

 5. Heat your waffle cone maker according to the manufacturer’s instructions.
 Dollop 3 tablespoons of batter into the center.
 Press down on the lid as you close to flatten the batter.
 Cook for 1-3 minutes (different models may cook at different rates).
-Waffles are done when 3/4 of it has slightly changed shades and/or the outer rim of the waffle appears crispy all around.
-My model cooks between 3 1/2 to 4 minutes with the heat cranked up at 75%.
+Waffles are done when 3/4 of them have slightly changed shades and/or the outer rim of the waffle appears crispy all around.
+My model cooks between 3 1/2 and 4 minutes with the heat cranked up at 75%.

 7. Drop a few chocolate chips at the bottom of the cone.
 The warm cone will melt the chocolate and plug up the opening at the tip.
 (Alternatively, dip the tip of the cones into melted chocolate after all the cones are formed.)